 The F.A.C.E.
-Seal: an assurance of quality in anaplastology
+Seal: An assurance of specialization in facial prosthetics

-Like plastic surgery or cosmetic dentistry the field of anaplastology is quite artistic in nature, and therefore extremely dependent on the artistic skills and other intangible creative strengths of each practitioner.
+Anaplastology is like plastic surgery or cosmetic dentistry: It demands painstaking attention to detail, artistic skills and other intangible strengths of each practitioner.
 As might be expected in judging an artificial device that attaches to a visible part of the body these prostheses are most highly valued when they mimic the tissue they replace so convincingly that they tend to go unnoticed.
+This is what makes a prosthesis truly effective.

 But there are challenges unique to each discipline within anaplastology, just as you might expect there would be within plastic surgery.
 Just as you would seek out an oculoplastic (eye) surgeon, facial/cosmetic surgeon, breast reconstructive surgeon or hand surgeon for the unique skill set each surgeon has developed in treating a specific part of the body, so too should you seek out specialists in any prosthetic or anaplastology discipline.
 For example; the fitting of an enucleated eye socket with a prosthetic eye to achieve maximum accuracy, comfort and motility is completely different than that of fabricating and fitting a durable silicone restoration of the hand.
 Likewise, the considerations for fabricating breast prostheses are quite different than those involved in creating silicone craniofacial prostheses, yet all these services might be considered “anaplastology”.